Alliance World Fellowship

-The Alliance World Fellowship is the international governing body of the Christian and Missionary Alliance (The Alliance, also C&MA and CMA).
-The Alliance is an evangelical Protestant denomination within the Higher Life movement of Christianity, teaching a modified form of Keswickian theology.
-The headquarters is in São Paulo, Brazil.
+The Alliance World Fellowship (or The Alliance, also C&MA and CMA) is an evangelical Christian denomination.
+It includes 6.7 million members throughout 88 countries within 24,000 churches.

 History

 The Alliance has its origins in two organizations founded by Albert Benjamin Simpson in 1887 in Old Orchard Beach, Maine, in the United States, The Christian Alliance, which concentrated on domestic missions, and The Evangelical Missionary Alliance, which focused on overseas missions.
 These two organizations merged in 1897 to form the Christian and Missionary Alliance.

+In 1887, in a series of sermons called The Fourfold Gospel in New York, United States, which would characterize his teaching, Simpson summarized the Gospel in four aspects; Jesus Christ Savior, Sanctifier, Healer and Soon Coming King.

-The Missionary Training Institute (now Alliance Theological Seminary), founded in 1882 by Simpson in Nyack, near New York, contributed to the development of the union.
+The Missionary Training Institute (later including Alliance Theological Seminary), founded in 1882 by Simpson in Nyack, near New York, contributed to the development of the union.
+In the 21st century, the school moved again to New York City and changed its name to Alliance University.
+After losing its accreditation, Alliance University ceased operations in 2023, with its records transferred to Houghton College.

 A.B.
 Simpson was influenced by Keswickian cleric W.E.
 Boardman in his view of sanctification.
 During the start of the 20th century, Simpson became closely involved with the growing Pentecostal movement.
 It became common for Pentecostal pastors and missionaries to receive their training at the Missionary Training Institute that Simpson founded.
 Consequently, Simpson and the Alliance had a great influence on Pentecostalism, in particular the Assemblies of God and the International Church of the Foursquare Gospel.
 This influence included evangelical emphasis, Alliance doctrine, Simpson's hymns and books, and the use of the term 'Gospel Tabernacle,' which led to many Pentecostal churches being known as 'Full Gospel Tabernacles.'

 Eventually, there developed severe division within the Alliance over issues surrounding Pentecostalism (such as speaking in tongues and charismatic worship styles).
 By 1912, this crisis was a catalyst for the emergence of the Alliance as an organized Christian denomination, shifting more authority to the council and becoming more ecclesiastical.
 To ensure the survival of the Alliance in the face of division, Simpson put all property in the name of the Alliance.
 In the event of separation, all property would revert to Alliance.

 After Simpson's death in 1919, the C&MA distanced itself from Pentecostalism, rejecting the premise that speaking in tongues is a necessary indicator of being filled with the Holy Spirit, and instead focused on the deeper Christian life.
 By 1930, most local branches of the Alliance functioned as churches, but still did not view themselves as such.

 By 1965, the churches adopted a denominational function and established a formal statement of faith.
 In 1975, the Alliance World Fellowship (AWF) was officially organized.
 In 2010, it was present in 50 countries.

 Statistics

-According to a census of the denomination, in 2022, it has 22,000 churches, 6,200,000 members in 88 countries.
+According to a census published by the association in 2022, it has 22,000 churches, 6,200,000 members in 88 countries.